 Supervise the direct service delivery of CART, Type well transcription and sign language interpreting to students eligible for such accommodations.
 Manage CART reporters and interpreters to provide access to students both in the classroom and online as well as at University programs and events.
 Serve as liaison between department and service providers.

 In collaboration with Disability Services staff, manage on-going student disability and accommodation needs.
 Maintain accurate student records such as case notes, intake information and all relevant documentation related to accommodations.
 Serve as liaison to faculty and other university partners to provide effective accommodations for students with disabilities.

-Demonstrated ability to exercise discretion and maintain confidentiality.
+Demonstrated ability to exercise discretion and maintain confidentiality with sensitive University data.

 Position requires strong computer skills.

 Position requires occasional weekend and late evenings hours during times of peak operational volume.

 Master's in rehabilitation, special education, counseling, psychology, social work, higher education, or a related strongly preferred.